-Each year the B-SIG Leaders get together after the SIG and bestow the title of B-SIG graduate on those who complete the entire SIG, learning and practicing all the skills.
+Each year, the B-SIG Leaders get together after the SIG and bestow the title of B-SIG graduate on those who complete the entire SIG, learning and practicing all the skills.

-In other words, if a participant abides by the attendance policy, becomes a better cyclist, and cycles with the skills taught, he or she will be recognized by their NYCC cycling peers as a BSIG Graduate.
+In other words, if participants abide by the attendance policy, become better cyclists and cycle with the skills taught, they will be recognized by their NYCC cycling peers as B-SIG Graduates.
 You will receive a certificate of completion at the B-SIG graduation ceremony in May.